thedataplace/thedataplace.github.io/signup.md

 permalink: /signup/
 ---

-We can get you up and running with your own data store in under 48 hours.
+We can get you up and running with your own data store in just a few days.
 Just choose a price plan, fill out the form below and we'll be back in touch with your login details and chosen payment method.

 ## Your Details